dfmadrid/bigreals/doc/irrationals.md

     bigReals.defaults.precision = 100;

-This default configuration can be overriden in a specific number by specifying a precision upon initialization:
+This default precision can be overriden in a specific number by specifying a precision upon initialization:

     var bigReals = require('bigreals');